The 7 best recipe apps in 2026 (tested and compared)

 Plan to Eat is built around meal planning first, recipe management second.
 The recipe clipper works well enough to get recipes in.
 From there, you drag them onto a calendar, and the app builds your shopping list automatically.

-The planner is genuinely good.
+The calendar view works well enough.
 You can plan weeks ahead, copy meals between days, and the shopping list consolidation is reliable.
-If meal planning is your primary need, Plan to Eat delivers.
+But for the same monthly price, Fond gives you meal planning plus AI import and cook mode on top.

 The downside is the price for what you get.
 At $5.95/month, it's one of the more expensive options, and the recipe management side (search, tagging, organization) is more basic than dedicated recipe managers.
 There's no AI import, no photo import, and no cook mode.